mkoculak/FileExplorer.jl/README.md

  └─ 📄 README.md
 ```
 Package allows for a number of customisations to the displayed output through keyword arguments.
 For more information, please refer to the documentation or the docstrings.
+&nbsp;

+## Roadmap
 FileExplorer.jl is a work in progress and we are open to suggestions and contributions.
 There is a number of features that we would like to add in the future, such as:
 - [ ] interface to easily extend the package with custom folder/file types
 - [ ] styling handled by `Preferences.jl`
 - [ ] a dedicated REPL mode to browse the filesystem
 - [ ] interactive browsing in the REPL

-If you have any ideas how to implement them or would like to contribute in any other way, please let us know.
+If you have any ideas how to implement them or would like to contribute in any other way, please let us know!
+&nbsp;

 ## Acknowledgements
 This package is mostly an extension of an [example](https://github.com/JuliaCollections/AbstractTrees.jl/blob/master/test/examples/fstree.jl) in the AbstractTrees.jl package.
 Many thanks to the authors of the package for the inspiration.